zhangwei217245/my_old_website/about/index.md

 Hi, everyone,

-My name is Wei Zhang, a software engineer who comes from China.
+My name is Wei Zhang, a software engineer from China.
 I use "X-Spirit" as my nickname on the Internet.
 Now I'm studying in <a href="http://www.ttu.edu" target="_blank">Texas Tech University</a>.

-Previously, I worked as a software engineer for almost 6 years, during which I experienced a lot in building large-scale distributed systems, writing programs in Java and Nodejs.
+Previously, I worked as a software engineer for over 6 years, during which I experienced a lot in building large-scale distributed systems, writing programs in Java and Nodejs.